PooriaT/Sumcast/README.md

 # podcast_summary

-This app helps you to summarize a podcast content.
+This app helps you to summarize podcast content.

 # Sumcast